-The best way to learn how to write dialogue for short stories is to read short stories that have won awards, those with a high overall rating on their sales pages, and those that have found their way into short story collections.
+The best way to learn how to write dialogue for short stories is to research those that have won awards, those with a high overall rating on their sales pages, and those that have found their way into award-winning collections.

 Try looking up “best short stories” on the internet and read the ones that pique your curiosity.

 Or look up collections by well-known authors like Flannery O’Connor, Stephen King, Neil Gaiman, or any of the authors named above.

 Now it’s your turn to write good dialogue.